 The governing board recognise that children need protection, connection, understanding and care and that these are the corner stones of any positive relationship.
+Adults in school will never give or threaten corporal punishment or any punishment which could negatively affect a child's well-being.
 The governing board have established the following principles upon which our relationships and behaviour policy is based: